msuriya2001/Angular-Agency-/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Futher read

+this is a personal project that help large scale Agency distributors to organise, bill, and track their product sales.
+This wep page also uses ML models to make the client understand the flow of products, sales and other required stats.